redBorder/redborder-documentation/docs/manager/redborder_basics/ch2_redborder_installation.md

     In some steps, "No" option will cancel the full installation process, which means that all configuration during the setup process will be lost.

 !!! warning "If you are configuring a cluster..."
     Make sure to complete this guide before running setup wizard on other nodes.

+### Selection of Options

+Navigating through our installation assistant is very simple:

+- Move between the available options: press the **arrow keys**.
+- Check a box: press the **space** key.
+- Select an option: press the **enter** key.

 ### Network Configuration